dkilgore90/google-sdm-api/README.md

 The latest still image is downloaded when a device event is received (Doorbell, Camera, Display).
 This can be displayed in a HE dashboard using the `attribute` tile.
 Simply select the device, and the attribute to use is `image`.

+Note: this currently only works for *Local* dashboards -- support for cloud dashboards coming in a future update.

 ### Motion "sensor"
 Any camera event will trigger a motion *Active* event.
 Since the current API does not send another event when motion is no longer detected, a preferences entry is defined for each device, which determines the amount of time before the motion is deemed *Inactive*.
 If another event